adamstirtan/evolutionary-neural-network-ants/README.md

 - **GA** tends to have more diversity but can be slower to converge
 - **PSO** often converges faster but may get stuck in local optima
 - **BP** learns through gradients and may adapt quickly if the reward signal is clear

-## 🎯 Future Enhancements

-Potential improvements and extensions:

-- [ ] Add obstacles that ants must navigate around
-- [ ] Implement pheromone trails for communication
-- [ ] Add predators or competing objectives
-- [ ] Visualize neural network weights in real-time
-- [ ] Save/load best-performing ant brains
-- [ ] Add more advanced neural architectures
-- [ ] Implement additional evolutionary algorithms (CMA-ES, Neuroevolution, etc.)
-- [ ] Add performance graphs over time

-## 💡 Why This Project Exists

-When teaching about neural networks, students often learn **backpropagation** as the only training method.
-This project demonstrates that **evolutionary computation** — through GA or PSO — can also discover effective network weights, providing a direct comparison with traditional gradient-based learning.

-It's a fun way to explore **different optimization paradigms**, and a great foundation for learning about:

-- Emergent behavior in agent-based systems
-- Comparing evolutionary and gradient-based optimization
-- Interactive, visual AI experiments
-- The connection between biology and machine learning

-## 🧰 Tech Stack

-- **JavaScript** - Core programming language
-- **p5.js** - Graphics and animation library
-- **HTML/CSS** - User interface and styling

-No build tools or dependencies required!
-Just open in a browser.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:

-- Report bugs or request features via GitHub Issues
-- Submit pull requests with improvements
-- Share your own experiments and modifications

-## 🙏 Acknowledgments

-This project was inspired by:

-- Research in neuroevolution and evolutionary computation
-- The p5.js creative coding community
-- Educational demonstrations of alternative ML training methods
-- Nature's own optimization algorithms (ant colonies, bird flocks, etc.)

 ## 📚 Further Reading